apache/hudi/docs/quickstart.md

        Default: COPY_ON_WRITE
 ```

 The class lets you choose table names, output paths and one of the storage types.
-In your own applications, be sure to include the `hoodie-spark` module as dependency
+In your own applications, be sure to include the `hudi-spark` module as dependency
 and follow a similar pattern to write/read datasets via the datasource.

 ## Query a Hudi dataset